MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 To add security for the documents, you need to update the enterprise chat app:

 * Add client authentication to the chat app with Microsoft Entra.
-* Add server-side logic to populate a search index with the user identities that have access to each document.
+* Add server-side logic to populate a search index which corresponds to the authenticated user's identity that should have access to each document.

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/trimmed-rag-chat-architecture.png" alt-text="Architectural diagram showing a use authenticating with Entra ID, then passing that authentication to Azure AI Search.":::